anttiharju/relcheck/README.md

 1. Documentation is useful; documentation with broken relative links is less so.
 2. `mkdocs build --strict` is too strict, can not check files outside of `docs/` directory.
-3. Some existing tools take too long to execute (~10 seconds).
-This typically runs in milliseconds:
+3. The existing tools I found were too slow, taking up to 10 seconds.
+This tool typically runs in milliseconds:

 ```sh
 time ./check-relative-markdown-links.bash run